MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 2.5.
 Full example

-The following a full example of configuring the wallet connection:
+The following is a full example of configuring the wallet connection:

 ```typescript title="App.tsx"
 import "./App.css"